mlazowik/ibm-photos/README.md

   for boolean set operations.
 The bitmaps could be cached in RAM and invalidated on new image arrival/image removal.
 * Remove the random unused nginx container from deployment.
-* Deploy the ML model ourselves.
+* Deploy the ML model instead of using a public demo.
 * Use a better ML model.
 Some options listed in `res.txt`.